gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   openssl dgst -sha256 -verify publickey.pem -signature signature.der message.txt

   ```

-## Task 6: Let's look at replay attack
-  Study the SignVerify example carefully.
-Turn on the "Replay Attack" macro and check the status.
-  - [ ] Why does the verification passes when replay attack is switched on?
-  - [ ] How can such replay attack be prevented?

 ## Task 7: A very special accessory authentication use case
 A One-way authentication is a process where the an entity is trying to identify the true identity of the communicating party.
 Prior to the authentication process, both parties had already established some common understanding.
 For example, they will need to agree upon common ECC parameters, type of hash process and message format.